 - cataracts, which occur when the lens of your eye becomes cloudy

-- retinopathy, which develops when blood vessels in the back of your eye become damaged
+- retinopathy, which develops when blood vessels in the back of your eye are damaged

-Several types of neuropathy can develop as a result of diabetes.
+Several types of neuropathy can develop due to diabetes.
 Peripheral neuropathy can affect your feet and legs, as well as your hands and arms.
-Potential symptoms include:

 - burning, stabbing, or shooting pain